 Pooky bears,

-This will be my regularly updated resource post for all things neurodivergent… my favourite books, checklists, resources, how I got diagnosed and all my blog posts about it too.
+This is my regularly updated resource post for all things neurodivergent… my favourite books, checklists, resources, how I got diagnosed and all my blog posts about it too.

 Autism does not usually appear the same in females as it does for men.